Simple and comfortable: online filing of design applicationsn

 - prepare the indication of products using the Locarno-Search (German entries only).
 There you will quickly find all accepted terms of goods.

 If your application meets all requirements for registration, your design will usually be registered within two to four weeks from the receipt of the fee.
-If one or more of the requirements are not met or if there are any open questions on the application, processing may take longer; in that case you should expect a processing time of seven to eight months from the fee payment.
+If one or more of the requirements are not met or if there are any open questions on the application, processing may take longer; in that case you should expect a processing time of three to four months from the fee payment.

 Picture: iStock.com/Peter Csaszar